openlayers/openlayers/package/readme.md

 OpenLayers as ES2015 modules.

-**Note: This is still a work in progress.
-Not yet ready for production.**
+**Note: This package is in beta and the API is subject to change before a final stable release.**

 ## Usage

 Add the `ol` package as a dependency to your project.

-    npm install ol@beta --save
+    npm install ol --save

 Import just what you need for your application: